General Campus Information

 health and safety of our campus, proof of immunization is required prior to

-more information about the Auraria Campus immunization policy, visit Health Center at Auraria Immunization
+more information about the Auraria Campus immunization policy for CU Denver students, visit Health Center at Auraria Immunization

 Information about Academic Programs

 Title II Institutional Report on the Quality of Teacher

 For a comparison to Title II data for other educator

 preparation programs in Colorado, go to Title II State Report and click on the Colorado link.